Overview for Prospective Students

 - General Physics - 8 semester hours, including 2 semesters of laboratory.

-Prerequisite courses must be completed at an accredited 4-year college or university.
+Prerequisite courses must be completed at an accredited college, university, community or junior college.
 All prerequisite courses must receive a letter grade.
 Any grade lower than C will not be accepted for required coursework.
 No more than 60 credits will be accepted from a community or junior college and these credits must be validated and accepted for transfer credit by the 4-year institution.
 Advanced Placement (AP) courses will be accepted for Required Coursework if also accepted by the 4-year undergraduate institution (not a community or junior college).
 Higher level coursework in the discipline is expected if AP credit is granted.
 Candidates who are completing a full four-year college curriculum have a distinct advantage for admission over candidates with fewer than four years of college credit.

 Other Application Requirements